Liquefied natural gas: Use of LNG in maritime applications

 LNG bunkering has been established in some ports via truck-to-ship fueling.
 This type of LNG fueling is straightforward to implement, assuming a supply of LNG is available.

+TOTE Maritime delivered the world's first and second LNG‑powered container ships—the Isla Bella in 2015 and her Marlin‑class sister ship, the Perla del Caribe, in 2016.
+TOTE Maritime also delivered North America's first LNG bunker barge, the Clean Jacksonville in 2018.

-Feeder and short-sea shipping company Unifeeder has been operating the world's first LNG powered container vessel, the Wes Amelie, since late 2017, transiting between the port of Rotterdam and the Baltics on a weekly schedule.
+Feeder and short-sea shipping company Unifeeder has been operating LNG powered container vessel, the Wes Amelie, since late 2017, transiting between the port of Rotterdam and the Baltics on a weekly schedule.

 Container shipping company Maersk Group has decided to introduce LNG-powered container ships.
 The DEME Group has contracted Wärtsilä to power its new generation 'Antigoon' class dredger with dual fuel (DF) engines.
 Crowley Maritime of Jacksonville, Florida, launched two LNG-powered ConRo ships, the Coquí and Taino, in 2018 and 2019, respectively.